openshift-online/ocm-support-cli/README.md

 #### Getting registry credentials

-Use the `registryCredentials` subcommand to to get registry credentials, passing accountID.
+Use the `registrycredentials` subcommand to to get registry credentials, passing accountID.

 ##### Examples

-* Show registry credentials for a specific account `ocm support get registryCredentials [accountID]`
+* Show registry credentials for a specific account `ocm support get registrycredentials [accountID]`

 ### Create